mergermarket/queryparser/README.md

 3. **SubQueries**: zero or more Query objects.
 So yeah wow like recursive, man.

 ## Syntax

+The parser can handle arbitrary combinations of:

+*  single word
+*  phrase surrounded by quotes
+*  any of the above combined with boolean operators "OR" and "AND"
+*  any of the above grouped with parentheses

 | Query component | Example | Intention |
 | --- | --- | --- |